RobbieLD/patterns/README.md

 # Common Software Patterns
-A library demonstrating various software patterns for educational purposes with examples in c#.
-These pattern exampel are to try and give a single reference for most of the commonly used software patterns.
+A library demonstrating various software patterns for educational purposes with examples in C# and TypeScript.
+These pattern examples are to try and give a single reference for most of the commonly used software patterns.
 It's important to note that these patterns can often vary in their implimentation particularly around the use of interfaces and abstract classes.
-These examples are simply exampels of one way to do these patterns and are meant more to convey the genreal idea behind the pattern than an exact solution for implimenting them.
+These examples are simply one way to do these patterns and are meant more to convey the genreal idea behind the pattern than an exact solution for implimenting them.
+Software patterns them selves are not copy and pastable solutions to problems but principals which can be applied to a wide range of problems.
+It's to try and convey the principal rather than the exact solution that this library has been created.

-These patterns are intented to be read and used as guides however for working exampels a runner in `Program.cs` is provided for each one.
+These patterns are intented to be read and used as guides however for working examples a runner in `Program.cs` is provided for each one.
 This means you can run the project and debug to see each pattern in use.
 There are also tests for each pattern showing the important aspects of each pattern and how to test for it.
 Note that these tests are not exhaustive and more given as examples of how to test the pattern.

 ## Behavioral Patterns